 While a student’s capacity to do geometry is incomplete, she is more or less indifferently capable of opposites: she might not even recognize whether she succeeded or failed.
 She can only do geometry with the assistance of others.
 While we could say that she is a geometer in the sense that human beings are the animals capable of geometry, we would not describe her in particular as a geometer.

 (ii) Something that has a complete potency is a being-in-potency.
-It is traditionally called both “second potency” and “first actuality” because it is an overlap or fusion of potency and “actuality” (i.e., being-complete, entelecheia).
+It is traditionally called both “second potency” and “first actuality” because it is an overlap or fusion of potency and “actuality” (being-complete, entelecheia).
 A being-in-potency is, for example, the woman who has learned the capacity to do geometry, and is completely capable of doing it whenever she so desires.
 This means that she no longer needs outside help, and in the right conditions she sets to work immediately.
 She always does geometry successfully and well (Met.
 IX.1 1046a17).
 She is not indifferently capable of opposites: the capacity to fail at geometry has been removed from her.
 She completely expresses what it is to do geometry, so her being is properly described by the potency: she is a geometer.
 Finally, her capacity remains whether it is at work or not: she remains a geometer whether she is sleeping or doing geometry.
 In fact, her condition of being a geometer resists being undermined: she does not easily forget how to do geometry, even when she is hungry, sick, out of practice, or drunk (Met.
 IX.1 1046a13–15).

 (iii) Something that is at-work exercising its potency is complete in another, higher sense.
 This is traditionally called “second actuality.”
 The geometer who is currently working on a geometry problem is fulfilling the meaning of her capacity.
 This fulfillment is a different sort of being than the potency.
 It is the enactment, activity, completion, or being-at-work of her ability to do geometry.
 This activity comes to be and ceases to be depending on the conditions and the geometer’s desire to do it.
 Conceiving of potency and activity this way allows Aristotle to reformulate all change as an event of becoming what one already was; change is not an event of negation, it is the proper activity of nature.